hyunjunian/Poor-Charlie-s-Almanack/en.md

 For another thing, the traditional thinking of economists often does not take into account implications from the idea of bezzle.
 Let me repeat: bezzle, B-E-Z-Z-L-E. The word “bezzle” is a contraction of the word “embezzle,” and it was coined by Harvard economics professor John Kenneth Galbraith to stand for the increase in any period of undisclosed embezzlement.
 Galbraith coined the “bezzle” word because he saw that undisclosed embezzlement, per dollar, has a very powerful stimulating effect on spending.
 After all, the embezzler spends more because he has more income, and his employer spends as before because he doesn’t know any of his assets are gone.

-> The embezzler spends more because he has more income, and his employer spends as before because he doesn’t know any of his assets are gone.
->

 But Galbraith did not push his insight on.
 He was content to stop with being a stimulating gadfly.
 So I will now try to push Galbraith’s “bezzle” concept to the next logical level.

 As Keynes showed, in a native economy relying on earned income, when the seamstress sells a coat to the shoemaker for $20, the shoemaker has $20 less to spend, and the seamstress has $20 more to spend.
 There is no lollapalooza effect on aggregate spending.
 But when the government prints another $20 bill and uses it to buy a pair of shoes, the shoemaker has another $20, and no one feels poorer.
 And when the shoemaker next buys a coat, the process goes on and on, not to an infinite increase, but with what is now called the Keynesian multiplier effect, a sort of lollapalooza effect on spending.

 Similarly, an undisclosed embezzlement has stronger stimulative effects per dollar on spending than a same-sized honest exchange of goods.
 Galbraith, being Scottish, liked the bleakness of life demonstrated by his insight.
 After all, the Scottish enthusiastically accepted the idea of preordained, unfixable infant damnation.
 But the rest of us don’t like Galbraith’s insight.
 Nevertheless, we have to recognize that Galbraith was roughly right.

-> An undisclosed embezzlement has stronger stimulative effects per dollar on spending than a same-sized honest exchange of goods.
->

 No doubt Galbraith saw the Keynesian multiplier-type economic effects promised by increases in bezzle.
 But he stopped there.
 After all, bezzle could not grow very big because the discovery of massive theft was nearly inevitable and sure to have reverse effects in due course.
 Thus, the increase in private bezzle could not drive economies up and up, and on and on, at least for a considerable time, like government spending.